 Active New Orleans West Bank Listings

-The number of single-family homes and condos for sale dropped from 575 in May to 546 in June and ended July at 521 – a 26% reduction in available properties from the same time last year.
-This remains among the lowest number of active listings in over 5 years, with 511 homes for sale as of 8/8/2020.
+The number of single-family homes and condos for sale dropped from 530 in July to 513 in August and stands at 469 as of 9/25/2020 – a 32% reduction in available properties from the same time last year.
+This remains among the lowest number of active listings in over 5 years.

 Normally, at this time of year, we would expect to see a much higher number of active listings.
 But the stay at home order has continued to keep sellers from putting their houses on the market until they feel comfortable with the safety precautions being taken during showings of an occupied property.
 Vacant home sellers generally don’t have the same concerns.
-As the state remains in Phase 2, we are hopeful that inventory will increase, because the demand for homes is definitely there.
+As the state moves into Phase 3, we are hopeful that inventory will increase, because the demand for homes is definitely there.

 Median sold prices

-As of August 8, 2020, the average median sold price stands at $190,500, which is the down slightly from May, June, and July, but still in the top 10 of the highest pricing we’ve seen in the last 10 years.
+As of September 25, 2020, the median sold price stands at $210,000, which is the highest pricing we’ve seen in the last 18 months.
 Because the West Bank is typically a LOT more affordable than the East Bank, we don’t anticipate any drops in pricing.
 As things begin to open up more, we expect that the price increases will continue at a slow and steady rate.
 Go ahead and see My Real Estate Team for your local realtor news.

 New listings on the West Bank

 After the typical beginning of the year jump in active listings, April was a huge disappointment for anyone waiting patiently for the right West Bank home to come on the market.
 With only 143 new listings hitting the market, pickings were slim if you had already seen everything out there in your price range.
 May was the beginning of a rebound in listing activity, with 244 new listings.
-233 homes came on the market in June and 264 in July.
-August, however, is showing a slow down in the number of new listings and it’s not good news for buyers.
+237 homes came on the market in June, 266 in July, and 228 in August.
+September is showing a further slowdown in the number of new listings and it’s not good news for buyers.
 Inventory continues to be low, with plenty of ready, willing, and able buyers hanging out, waiting for the right house to become available.

 Months of inventory available

 The rule of thumb for inventory is anything less than 5 months = a seller market.
 That remains the norm on the West Bank, with inventory bouncing back and forth between 3 and 4 months.
-July had a record low inventory of just 2 months of available properties.
+July and August both had a record low inventory of just 2 months of available properties.